Inspired by a Speech on Kindness and a Decal Application Task, I Raised My Hand for a Bigger 2024 PRSA Management Role

 Georgia Tech made this paper available via this PDF.
 It’s a nice reprint because it has key sections highlighted and is easily accessible.

 On March 24, 2023, the co-founder of Intel and Fairchild Semiconductor Gordon Moore passed.
 He was 94.
 Many of us in tech had the pleasure of meeting him.
 He could often be found shaking hands at major Silicon Valley tech events.
 He started his undergrad degree at San Jose State University, finished at UC Berkeley and went on to earn a PhD in physical sciences from Caltech.
-The photo of Moore below was published in IEEE Spectrum and taken by Oliver Koning.
+The photo of Moore below was published in IEEE Spectrum and taken by Olivier Koning.
 I like it because it shows his California roots.
 He was born in San Francisco.

 I met Moore at the Computer History Museum: My IBM VC Group colleague introduced me to him.
 He was pleasant and low key: We posed for a photo together.
 He is known as the technologist who came up with the concept of Moore’s law in 1965.